What to do About Warts

 Symptoms of Warts

 Warts come in a wide range of shapes and sizes.
-A wart may be a bump with a rough surface, or it may be flat and smooth.
-Tiny blood vessels grow into the core of the wart to supply it with blood.
+It may be a bump with a rough surface, or it may be flat and smooth.
+Tiny blood vessels grow into the core to supply it with blood.
 In both common and plantar warts, these blood vessels may look like dark dots in the wart’s center.
 In most cases, the skin lines and creases over the wart look distorted.
 Warts are usually painless.
 But a wart that grows in a spot where you put pressure, such as on a finger or on the bottom of the foot, can be painful.

 Diagnoses of Warts